PR454D/opendata/open-tsdb/README.md

 - `time_bucket` (u32): The number of minutes since the UNIX epoch
 - `series_fingerprint` (u128): The fingerprint of the label set, computed as a hash of the labels

-The series fingerprint is computed using the labels of the series, which means there is a small chance that two series with different labels will have the same fingerprint.
-Prometheus makes the same trade-off and accepts the risk of collisions.
-The value contains the series ID(s) that correspond to this fingerprint, typically a single series ID.
+The series fingerprint is computed using the labels of the series.
+The value contains the series ID that corresponds to this fingerprint.
 Note that these IDs are scoped to a single time bucket so the cardinality is measured in the number of series in the bucket, not globally.

 **Value Schema:**